 ZZ plants grow under a canopy in dry woodlands in Africa, where they are sheltered from harsh sunlight.
 Move the ZZ plant to an area of bright indirect light so it can recover.

 The scorched leaves do not return to a healthy green again, so wait until you see new growth in the Spring and cut back any brown leaves for aesthetic purposes.

 - ZZ plants start drooping if they do not have enough light.
-Whilst ZZ plants can tolerate shade, they often droop and lean towards the strongest sources of light if they in a particularly poorly lit room.
+Whilst ZZ plants can tolerate shade, they often droop and lean towards the strongest sources of light if they are in a particularly poorly lit room.
 Locate ZZ plants in a room with bright indirect light and turn the plant 90° around every week to ensure even growth.

-- ZZ plants have a very slow rate of growth, even during Spring and Summer and typically do not noticeably grow during their Winter dormancy.
-Grow ZZ plants in bright, indirect light and use a fertilizer at half strength to increase the rate of growth.
-Slow growth rate is an adaptation to growing in regions of drought stress.
+- ZZ plants have a very slow rate of growth, even during Spring and Summer, and typically do not noticeably grow during their Winter dormancy.
+Grow ZZ plants in bright, indirect light and use fertilizer at half strength to increase the rate of growth.
+A slow growth rate is an adaptation to growing in regions of drought stress.